Professional brand and networking Mastering LinkedIn

 Most LinkedIn "coaches" have trapped you: they made your profile a boring list of keywords.
 They told you to copy job descriptions and fill your headline with every industry buzzword until you look like a tag cloud instead of a person.
 This plan focuses on pleasing the computer system over telling your professional story.
 It is predictable, boring, and wrong.

 The result is that you become common.
 When you use general search terms, you look just like the 500 other people using the same tired phrases.
 This focus on being found everywhere makes you invisible in important ways; you may get clicks, but they are bad fits that treat you like a number in a list instead of a valuable expert.
-You are trying too hard just to follow the rules, only to end up tired of random messages and seeing no real career growth.
+According to LinkedIn's own platform data, members who add at least five relevant skills to their profile are messaged by recruiters over 31 times more than those with no skills listed.
+The problem isn't too few keywords.
+It's the wrong kind of signal.

 To stand out, you must stop trying to win the Search game and start trying to win the Selection game.
 This guide shows you how to move away from general words to using your profile to share a clear, unique idea that people are looking for.
-By changing from a passive job seeker to a trusted advisor, you don't just get noticed; you become the only clear answer for a tough problem.
-This is how you stop being one entry in a list and start being the "clear first choice."
+When you shift from passive job seeker to trusted advisor, you don't just get noticed.
+You become the only clear answer for a tough problem.
+That's how you stop being one entry in a list and start being the "clear first choice."

 Summary of Profile Improvement Plan